 If myths and fireside stories were originally ways that people had to impart knowledge to society at large, then each of Jung’s archetypes might represent a different lesson: care for your children like a mother, be brave like a hero, be wary of tricksters posing as friends, and listen to your elders.

-Like the terms used in Campbell’s The Hero of a Thousand Faces, Jung’s archetypes sound somewhat biblical (animus, wise old man, devil, et al), which can make it hard to apply them to contemporary stories.
+Like the terms used in Campbell’s The Hero of a Thousand Faces, Jung’s archetypes sound somewhat biblical (animus, wise old man, devil, et al), making it harder to apply them to contemporary stories.
 Later in this article, we’ll feature some of our favorite archetypes, giving them names more suitable for a wider range of storytelling.

 Are archetypes the same as cliché or stock characters?